Amasirat/Obsidian/CSharp(.NET).md

 **Anything can be of a generic type except for enums**

 Interfaces can also be generics.
-Forexample, here's Icomparable, both of generic and nongeneric types.
+Forexample, here's IComparable, both of generic and nongeneric types.

 ```C#
 //non-generic